Scripophily: As a hobby

-A large part of scripophily is the area of financial history.
-Over the years there have been millions of companies which needed to raise money for their business.
+A large part of scripophily is the study of financial history.
+Over the years there have been millions of companies that needed to raise money.
 In order to do so, the founders of these companies issued securities.
-Generally speaking, they either issued an equity security in the form of stock or a debt security in the form of a bond.
-However, there are many varieties of equity and debt instruments.
-They can be common stock, preferred stock, warrants, cumulative preferred stocks, bonds, zero-coupon bonds, long term bonds (over 15 years) and any combination thereof.
+Generally speaking, they either issued equity securities in the form of stock or debt securities in the form of bonds.
+However, there are many varieties of equity and debt instruments, including common stock, preferred stock, warrants, and bonds of various types.

 Each certificate is a piece of history about a company and its business.
 Some companies became major successes, while others were acquired and merged with other companies.
 Some companies and industries were successful until they were replaced by new technologies.
 Some companies have been the center of scandal or fraud.
-The color, paper, signatures, dates, stamps, cancellations, borders, pictures, vignettes, industry, stockbroker, name of company, transfer agent, printer, and holder name all add to the uniqueness of the hobby.
+The color, paper, signatures, dates, stamps, cancellations, borders, pictures, vignettes, industry, stockbroker, name of company, transfer agent, printer, and holder name are all of interest to scripophilists.

-A lot of companies either were never successful or went bankrupt, so that their certificates became worthless pieces of paper until the hobby of scripophily began.
-The mining boom in the 1850s, railroad construction in the 1830s, the oil boom in the 1870s, telegraphy (1850s), the automobile industry beginning around 1900, aviation (around 1910), electric power and banks in the 1930s, the airline wars and mergers in the 1970s, cellular telephones (1980s), long distance telephone service in the 1980s and 1990s, and most recently the Dot-com era and Enron all resulted in historically significant certificates being generated and issued.
+Many companies either were never successful or went bankrupt, so that their certificates became worthless pieces of paper until the hobby of scripophily began.
+The mining boom in the 1850s, railroad construction in the 1830s, the oil boom in the 1870s, telegraphy in the 1850s, the automobile industry beginning around 1900, aviation beginning around 1910, electric power and banks in the 1930s, the airline wars and mergers in the 1970s, cellular telephones beginning in the 1980s, long-distance telephone service in the 1980s and 1990s, and most recently the dot-com era and Enron all resulted in historically significant certificates being generated and issued.

-Today, more stocks and bonds are issued electronically, meaning fewer paper certificates are issued as a percentage of actual stock issued.
-The Internet has played a dramatic role in raising awareness of the hobby.
-A number of websites now exist that sell old stocks and bonds to include scripophily.com and oldstocks.com.
+Today, stocks and bonds are typically issued electronically, meaning fewer paper certificates are issued as a percentage of actual stock issued.
+The Internet has played a role in raising awareness of the hobby.
+A number of websites now exist that sell old stocks and bonds.

 Guidelines

 There are many factors that determine value of a certificate.
-These include condition, age, historical significance, signatures, rarity, demand for the item, aesthetics, type of company, original face value, bankers associated with issuance, transfer stamps, cancellation markings, issued or unissued, printers, and type of engraving process.
+These include condition, age, historical significance, signatures, rarity, demand for the item, aesthetics, the type of company, the original face value, bankers associated with the issuance, transfer stamps, cancellation markings, whether the certificate was issued or unissued, printers, and the type of engraving process.

-Condition - The grading scale that could be used in stocks and bonds is shown below.
-Generally speaking, however, the grading is not used in the hobby as strictly as it is in coins and stamps.
-Most people acquire certificates for the artwork and history.